Detox/core/spec.md

 DHT queries and responses are sent with `COMMAND_DHT` as described in previous section.

+If node acts as DHT bootstrap node it MUST NOT:
+* act as introduction node
+* act as rendezvous node
+* act as intermediate node on routing paths

-#### Routing
+#### Router
-Anonymous routing is based on [Ronion](https://github.com/nazar-pc/ronion) framework, make yourself familiar with Ronion first as this document will not cover it.
+Anonymous router is based on [Ronion](https://github.com/nazar-pc/ronion) framework, make yourself familiar with Ronion first as this document will not cover it.

+Following choices were made for this particular implementation of Ronion:
+* packet size is 509 bytes (512 of data channel packet - 3 for data channel packet header)
+* address in 32 bytes DHT public key (see key pairs section below)
+* `Noise_NK_25519_ChaChaPoly_BLAKE2b` from [Noise Protocol Framework](https://noiseprotocol.org/) is used for encryption/decryption (payload on `CREATE_REQUEST`, `CREATE_RESPONSE` and `EXTEND_REQUEST` is Noise's handshake message)
+* [AEZ block cipher](http://web.cs.ucdavis.edu/%7Erogaway/aez/) is used for re-wrapping (keys for wrapping/unwrapping with AEZ are received by encrypting 32 zero bytes with empty additional data using send/receive Noise CipherState used for encryption/decryption, together with 16 bytes MAC it will give identical 48 bytes keys for wrapping and unwrapping on both sides; nonce is 12 zero bytes and before each wrapping/unwrapping it is incremented starting from the last byte and moving to the first one)
+* data MUST only be sent between initiator and responder, all other data sent by other nodes on routing path MUST be ignored

+### Selection of nodes for routing path creation
 TODO

+### Announcement to the network
+TODO

+### Discovery and connection to a friend
+TODO

+### Sending data to a friend

 TODO: The rest